Is Italy's public transport running over Christmas and New Year?

 Photo by Miguel MEDINA / AFP

-Bus services in Florence last year ran on a reduced holiday schedule until 1pm on Christmas day, on a normal timetable until 9pm on New Year's Eve, and operated on a holiday timetable on December 26th and January 1st, 2nd and 6th.
+Bus services in Florence last year ran on a reduced holiday schedule until 1pm on Christmas day and until 8pm on New Year's Eve, apart from the 6, 11, 14, 17 and 23 lines, which ran on limited routes until 2.30am on the night of the 31st-1st.

-If you're in Rome over the Christmas period this year, you're in luck: the city council are expanding the public transport services and have offered several free transport days for the month of December.
+If you're in Rome over the Christmas period this year, you're in luck: the city council has renewed its initiative offering free public transport days for the month of December.

 On December 24th, all public transport around the city will be free.

-And until January 8th, three new bus lines providing shuttle services from city car parks to the centre - 'Free 1', 'Free 2' and the 100 service - will also be free.
+And until January 8th, three bus lines providing shuttle services from the Termini and Ostiense train stations to the centre - FREE 1, FREE 2, and the 100 service - will also be free.

-The move is part of an initiative by mayor Roberto Gualtieri to reduce traffic in the city centre over the busiest parts of the season.
+The move is part of an ongoing scheme by mayor Roberto Gualtieri to reduce traffic in the city centre over the busiest parts of the season.

 Please keep comments civil, constructive and on topic – and make sure to read our terms of use before getting involved.